agntcy/identity/README.md

   - Metadata for authentication and other security needs.

 > [!NOTE]
-> This same structure applies to MCP Servers and MASs, ensuring consistency across all identity-bearing entities in the Internet of Agents.
+> This same structure applies to MCP Servers and MASs, ensuring consistency across all identity-bearing entities in the Internet of Agents (IoA).

 ## 📚 Table of Contents